Processing Invoices (KFS Payment Requests) for KFS Purchase Orders

-- We are NOT tax exempt.
+- UC Davis is NOT tax exempt.

-Deliveries made to off-campus locations should use the correct local tax rates.
+- Deliveries made to off-campus locations should use the correct local tax rates.

-- The Kuali Financial System determines the 7.25% tax rate by the 4-digit suffix added to the 95616 postal code (ex: 95616-5270).
+- The Kuali Financial System assesses the 7.25% tax rate by the 4-digit suffix added to the 95616 postal code (ex: 95616-5270).

 - If a supplier invoices the incorrect tax rate, the invoice will either be short-paid or over-paid, depending on the proper rate per the delivery address.
 The supplier will be notified of the discrepancy by a check stub note added to their remittance.
-(A corrected invoice is not necessary if the mistake relates to city versus campus tax rates.)
+(A corrected invoice is not necessary if the error relates to city versus campus tax rates.)